dustinpfister/blog_posts/_posts/threejs-euler.md

 ### 1.1 - Version Numbers Matter with three.js

 In this post I was using [three.js r127](https://github.com/mrdoob/three.js/releases/tag/r127), make sure that you are using that version if the code examples here are breaking for you.
 I can not say that much has changed with the Euler class specifically sense I started using threejs many years ago now, but that is certainly not the case with everything else in the library.

+### 1.2 - The source code examples here are on Github

+The source code examples for this post can be found in my [test threejs Github repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-euler).

 ## 2 - Basic example of The Euler Class, and the copy method